klinucsd/interagency-tracking-system/README.md

    Call the function `enrich_BLM` in the file `enrich/enrich_BLM.py` with the following parameters:

-   - Your `a_Reference` geodatabase path
-   - The BLM data geodatabase path
+   - The path of the input geodatabase containing BLM data
-   - The BLM feature layer name
+   - The feature layer name of the BLM data in the input geodatabase
+   - The `a_Reference` geodatabase path
    - The start and end years
+   - The path of the output geodatabase path
+   - The layer name of the output data

-   Also you can edit the last five lines of the file `enrich/enrich_BLM.py` and then run the following command:
+   Also you can edit the code under `if __name__ == "__main__"` in the end of the file `enrich/enrich_BLM.py` and then run the following command:

    	 `python enrich/enrich_BLM.py`